Guild Hall

 Origin

-Explored Gastown (github.com/steveyegge/gastown), a multi-agent orchestration system by Steve Yegge.
-The core ideas are sound (git-backed persistence, work isolation via worktrees, task bundling).
-The implementation is opinionated, which is fine, but these aren’t opinions I want to adopt: rigid metaphors (Mayor, Polecats, Rigs, Convoys), Go CLI dependency, tmux-centric workflow, and a forced hierarchical coordination model.
+Started from Gastown (github.com/steveyegge/gastown), Steve Yegge’s multi-agent orchestration system.
+The core ideas are sound: git-backed persistence, work isolation via worktrees, task bundling.
+But the implementation is opinionated in ways I don’t want to inherit.
+Rigid metaphors (Mayor, Polecats, Rigs, Convoys), a Go CLI dependency, tmux as the assumed interface, and a forced hierarchical coordination model.

-Wanted to extract the useful concepts without adopting the full framework.
+The goal here is to extract what’s useful without pulling in the full framework.

 Blackboard Architecture

-A coordination pattern from 1970s-80s AI research (Hearsay-II speech recognition system).
+A coordination pattern from 1970s-80s AI research, originally from the Hearsay-II speech recognition system.

-The metaphor: Experts gathered around a physical blackboard.
-Each watches the board and contributes when they see something relevant.
-No direct agent-to-agent communication; everything flows through the shared board.
+The model: experts gathered around a physical blackboard, each watching and contributing when they see something relevant.
+No direct agent-to-agent communication.
+Everything flows through the shared board.

-- Decoupled agents (only know the blackboard format, not each other)
+- Decoupled agents (they only know the blackboard format, not each other)

-- Observable state (blackboard is the complete record)
+- Observable state (the blackboard is the complete record)

 | Hierarchical | Blackboard |